openstack-infra/system-config/doc/source/afs.rst

 You may want to create read-only sites for the volume with ``vos addsite`` and then ``vos release``.

+If the volume's mountpoint lies within another volume, you may also need to ``vos release`` that parent volume before it will show up in the read-only path.

 You should set the volume quota with ``fs setquota``.

 Adding a Fileserver